mismosmi/next-mini18n/README.md

 # next-mini18n

+This has nothing to do with the package "mini18n" on npm.

-## A minimal, type-safe internationalization library
+## A minimal, type-safe internationalization library for Next.js

 ### Goals
 * Minimal wire transfer: Don't send all translations on each page load.